 Start your journey

-Earn your degree and teaching license in four years
+Earn your degree and licensure in just four years through flexible in-person and online course options.

 This program prepares you for an initial teaching license in ECSE.
 Establish the skills necessary to support the development of young children, birth through age six, with a wide range of delays/disabilities (motor delays, speech or language impairments, autism spectrum disorders, emotional or behavioral disorders, low birth weight, chromosomal abnormalities, etc.).

-In order to be recommended for your Minnesota B-Age 6 Early Childhood Special Education License, you must successfully complete these licensure requirements mandated by the state of Minnesota.
+In order to be recommended for your Minnesota B-age 6 ECSE license, you must successfully complete these licensure requirements mandated by the state of Minnesota.

 Tuition